chengwei-xia/IC_Ahmed_WindTunnel/source/ExpManual.rst

 Open ``Flap_Position.vi`` **check this name** and do following steps to tare the flaps:

 - Input zeros in the vector ``Zero Angles``
-- Run ``Flap_Position.vi`` with reading mode and manually move the flaps to zero degree (with a calibrator).
+- Run ``Flap_Position.vi`` with reading mode and manually move the flaps to zero degrees (with a calibrator).
 Read current measurements.
-- Stop ``Flap_Position.vi`` and input the measurements from last step as offsets.
+- Stop ``Flap_Position.vi`` and input the measurements from the last step as offsets.
 - Run ``Flap_Position.vi`` with calibration mode to compensate angle offsets.

 .. note::